ethereum/ethereum-org-website/public/content/roadmap/dencun/index.md

 No. The benefits of Proto-Danksharding are specific to Ethereum layer 2 rollups that store their proofs on layer 1 (Mainnet).

 Simply being compatible with the Ethereum Virtual Machine (EVM) does not mean that a network will see any benefit from this upgrade.
-Networks that operate independently of Ethereum (whether EVM compatible or not), such as Polygon PoS, Binance Smart Chain, Solana, Avalanche, or Gnosis Chain, do not store their data on Ethereum and will not see any benefit from this upgrade.
+Networks that operate independently of Ethereum (whether EVM compatible or not) do not store their data on Ethereum and will not see any benefit from this upgrade.

 [More about layer 2 rollups](/layer-2/)